-9. How long will it take?
+9. How Long will it take?

 The Council is allowed nine months to determine your application but we aim to deal with all applications as soon as possible.
-It normally takes about 3 to 4 months to deal with most applications.
+It normally takes about 3 to 4 months to deal with most grant or renewal applications.